mabur/mang_lang/readme.md

 **Language Comparison**

+The minimalism of Manglang makes it resemble a simple data format like Json or Yaml.
+Manglang only adds conditionals and functions to allow computations.

 |                       | Json | Yaml | Manglang | C    |
 | :-------------------- | :--- | :--- | :------- | :--- |
 | Numbers               | Yes  | Yes  | Yes      | Yes  |